 Horizon Academic (HARP) is a trimester-long online research program for extraordinary high school students to refine their interest in an academic subject.
 Students will develop a college-level research project under the individualized guidance of a professor from a globally renowned university.
 Have a look at our courses, or find out more about how it works!

 Horizon scholars choose their own field of inquiry and work with their professor to develop a unique research proposal.
 After a trimester of reading, writing, and exploring, Horizon scholars finish their final projects, most often a 20-25 page research paper.
-By showcasing a student's very best work, Horizon gives students the opportunity to get letters of recommendation, pursue external publication, and demonstrate their exceptional talent to universities.
+By showcasing a student's very best work, Horizon gives students the opportunity to get letters of recommendation, seek outside recognition of the quality of their work, and demonstrate their exceptional talent to universities.